Jamie Proctor: Bolton Wanderers

-On 5 July 2016, Proctor signed a two-year contract with League One club Bolton Wanderers after being signed by manager Phil Parkinson, who had previously took him to Bradford.
+On 5 July 2016, Proctor signed a two-year contract with League One club Bolton Wanderers after being signed by manager Phil Parkinson, who had previously taken him to Bradford.
 Proctor again scored on his debut for his new club, scoring in a 4–2 EFL Cup defeat at Blackpool on 9 August.
-However this was to be his only goal in 29 appearances, 17 of which came from the substitutes' bench, in the first half of the 2016–17 season.
+However, this was to be his only goal in 29 appearances, 17 of which came from the substitutes' bench, in the first half of the 2016–17 season.

 On 31 January 2017, Proctor joined League Two side Carlisle United on loan until the end of the 2016–17 season.
 Manager Keith Curle described the hectic race to bring Proctor to Brunton Park on deadline day, which saw Carlisle overcome an attempt from Portsmouth to sign the striker.
 He scored his first goal for the "Blues" on 4 February, and was later sent off for a second yellow card, in a 2–1 win at Leyton Orient.
 On 6 May, he scored the winning goal in a 3–2 victory at Exeter City that secured Keith Curle's "Cumbrians" a place in the play-offs.
 Carlisle went on to play Exeter in the play-off semi-finals, and were beaten 6–5 on aggregate.